 1. Location-Specific Pages

 Content relevant to a local area is one of your first steps to performing well in location-based searches.
 Create one or more pages that have a keyword focus for the local geographic region that you practice law in.
-For example if you practice law in the city of Philadelphia, create a page that talks about your legal practice there and ensure it has followed the same SMAR7 Bundle Upsell format as the remained of the website.
+For example, you could use New York City SEO if you’re in New York.
+That way you can reach the people who you want to target, rather than someone half way across the world.
+Wherever you are, make sure that you’re reaching the target audience.
+So again, if you practice law in the city of Philadelphia, create a page that talks about your legal practice there and ensure it has followed the same SMAR7 Bundle Upsell format as the remained of the website.
 Remember to write for people and not search engines.

 2. Consistent NAP & Citations

 If you’re wondering ‘what is citation building?’ it’s certainly a critical part of SEO.
 Citations (or mentions of your law firm on other websites) are a critical component of a good local search presence.
 Google and other search engines are not only going to show your website for a relevant query.
 In fact there may be more authoritative sites they want to show ahead of yours.

 Distribute consistent information about your law firm to as many citation websites as you can.
 Services like Yext and Moz Local can speed this process up a lot.
 The more mentions of your firm you can get out on the internet, the more likely a result relevant to you appears when someone is looking for your services.

 3. Prominent Phone Number

 Local searchers often have different intentions than others.
 People looking for local legal services may be further along in their process for finding legal representation and more likely to need contact information (another reason citations are important).
 Make it easy for them and put a phone number at the top of every page of your website.
 This is something easy to do on your end that makes a big difference for visitors to your site.